-Best states for preppers ( Top 15 )
+Best States For Preppers ( Top 15 )

 There are a lot of individual preppers and prepper communities alike across the country, however, some states are better for preppers than others.
 No matter how good or bad a state is for prepping there will still be people who manage to be as prepared as they can be.
 Being a prepper is legal no matter in which state you live, although as you will find out in my article some states make it fairly difficult to be a prepper.